ngrande/vim/guide.md

 # Tips and tricks for using vim
 for vim beginners

+_TODO: this file needs more formatting - it does not look pleasant or very structured..._

 ## Exit
 one of the first challenges when firing up vim is to close it properly.